opentable/uk-tech-blog/source/_posts/an-introduction-to-monads.md

 The `Maybe` monad has two factory methods: `Just(x)` which takes a parameter `x`, and `Nothing()` which takes no parameters.
 It can hold either one value, or zero values.
 Even though `Nothing` takes no values, it still represents a `Monad`; it's a monad of 0 values of type `T`.
 You may need to let that sink in a bit.

 So how does the `Maybe` monad merge?
 Just like the array, we take each value we have and send it to the `f` function.
 For each monad we get back, we merge them.
-Fortunately, we can only ever get back a monad with one or less values, so we never have to worry about merging multiple monads.
+Fortunately, we can only ever get back a monad with one or less values, so we never have to worry about merging a maybe with multiple values.
 The maybe monad does this:

 - If the new monad is `Just x` we just return it.
 - If the new monad is `Nothing` we still just return it.

 The moment we have `Nothing`, any function `f` provided to the `fmap` function becomes uncallable; we have no value to give to it.
 At this point, we just return a new `Nothing` that returns a nothing of type `T2` where `TMonad<T2>` represents the type that `f` would have returned (assuming we are in a typed language).

-That was the mechanics of a `Maybe`, but what is it useful for?
+That is the mechanics of a `Maybe`; but what is it useful for?
 Due to its nature, it is very good at taking a sequence of computations, each that could fail to produce a value and `fail-fast` or terminate early as soon as it gets a `Nothing`.
 None of the following `f` in `fmap(f)` are ever executed which can save computation time.

 Here is an example of a typical use of the `Maybe` monad: